Vilsky-Viktor/js-algorithms/README.md

 All the algorithms will be separated to 3 sections: basic, intermediate and advanced.

-Subscribe to my youtube channel to keep track of a new algorithms and other useful videos for software and web developers - https://www.youtube.com/channel/UCYUUfSJ_8qEP9Nmo2SEXMUQ

 My web-site (as a developer) - http://upmate.io